What is a canker sore?

 - Carefully brush your teeth so you don't touch the sore with the toothbrush bristles.

 - Rinse your mouth with salt water.
-To make a salt water rinse, dissolve 1 tsp (5 g) of salt in 1 cup (250 mL) of warm water.
+To make a saltwater rinse, dissolve 1 tsp (5 mL) of salt in 1 cup (240 mL) of water.

-- Buy an over-the-counter medicine, such as Anbesol, Milk of Magnesia, or Orabase, to put on your canker sores.
+- Buy an over-the-counter numbing medicine, such as Anbesol or Orabase, to put on your canker sores.
 Use a cotton swab to apply the medicine.
 Put it on your sores 3 to 4 times a day.
-If your child is under 2 years of age, ask your doctor if you can give your child numbing medicines.
+Ask your doctor before using mouth-numbing medicine for children of any age.
+The U.S. Food and Drug Administration (FDA) warns that some of these can be dangerous.

 - Take a pain reliever, such as nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin (such as Bayer), ibuprofen (such as Advil), or naproxen (such as Aleve).
 Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome.
 Be safe with medicines.
 Read and follow all instructions on the label.